"*" indicates required fields

 Clean Up Procedure:

-Cleaning FGCI Gelcoat: Use Acetone to clean spray equipment, brushes, and rollers.
-A small bucket of solvent can be used to clean tools and spray nozzles.
+Cleaning General Purpose Polyester Resin: Use Acetone to clean brushes and rollers.
+A small bucket of solvent can be used to clean tools.

 PLEASE NOTE: This information is provided in good faith and correct to the best of our knowledge.
 No warranty, guarantee, or representation is made as to the sufficiency of the information for the safe use of the product, nor to relieve the end user of any Federal, State, or Local regulatory responsibility.